MicrosoftDocs/sdk-api/sdk-api-src/content/indexsrv/nf-indexsrv-istemmer-init.md

 ### -param ulMaxTokenSize [in]

+Type: <b>ULONG</b>

-The maximum number of characters for words that are added to the WordFormSink.
+Maximum number of characters for words that are added to the <a href="https://msdn.microsoft.com/81D52B0C-BADD-48C0-85DB-57CA82D7BBA8">IWordFormSink</a> object.
 Words that exceed this limit may be truncated.

 ### -param pfLicense [out]

+Type: <b>BOOL</b>

-Indicates whether there are license restrictions for this <a href="https://msdn.microsoft.com/3b655078-367d-4e74-aeb1-a5b5c135e88e">IStemmer</a> implementation. <b>TRUE</b> indicates that the stemmer is restricted to authorized use only. <b>FALSE</b> indicates that this implementation can be used freely.
+Pointer to an output variable that receives a flag that indicates whether there are license restrictions for this <a href="https://msdn.microsoft.com/1a6e77ec-60f8-4e43-9420-7a6b50152e26">IStemmer</a> implementation. <b>TRUE</b> indicates that the stemmer is restricted to authorized use only. <b>FALSE</b> indicates that this <b>IStemmer</b> implementation can be used freely.

 ## -returns

+Type: <b>HRESULT</b>

 This method can return one of these values.